int-brain-lab/neuropixels_course_2024/quality_control_for_np_data/README.md

 - clusters.waveforms.npy
 - etc

-If a clusters.metrics.pqt file also already exists then the metrics have already been computed and you can skip to **section 3**
+If a `clusters.metrics.pqt` file also already exists then the metrics have already been computed and you can skip to **section 3**

-If not, the following code can be used to convert your spikesorting output
+If not, the following code can be used to convert your spikesorting output,

 ```python
 from pathlib import Path
 from ibllib.ephys.spikes import ks2_to_alf